plyn85/First-Milestone-Project/README.md

      where an (Error: Attribute ontouchstart not allowed on element div at this point. was contained) which Is considered bad practice.
-     I researched the subject and found this could be corrected using JavaScript In the js file but as It beyond my capability at this point in the course
+     I researched the subject and found this could be corrected using JavaScript In a  JavaScript  file but as It beyond my capability at this point in the course
     I would leave in the HTML file as felt it was an Important part of the our team section.
  ### Client testing stories